History of Colt’s Snake Guns

 Cobra

-Introduced in 1950, the Colt Cobra was the first snake gun.
+The Colt Cobra was the first snake gun.
 It was a medium frame, double action, lightweight alloy version of their Detective Special, which was approximately six ounces heavier than the Cobra.
 That may not sound like much, but ounces equal pounds, and pounds add up after day-in-and-day-out carry of a gun.

 Available in .22, .32, and .38 calibers with 2-, 3-, 4-, or 5-inch barrels, the guns were in production from 1950 until 1972, and then again after some modification from 1973 until1981, and then again in 2017 to present.